 Betty H.C.
 Cheng is a professor in the Department of Computer Science and Engineering at Michigan State University.
 She has extensive experience in developing formalizations for object-oriented modeling notations, developing requirements and security patterns for model-driven development, code generation, applying MDD to embedded systems and dynamically adaptive systems.
 In addition to contributing to the population of the repository, she will leverage her experience with building large-scale decision support systems involving distributed archives of data, indexed by metadata, manipulatable by heterogeneous tools.
 As with ReMoDD, these systems were designed to be configurable for different types of users with different objectives.

-Robert B. France is a professor in the Department of Computer Science at Colorado State University.
-He has been involved in research on formalizing object-oriented modeling notation since 1990.
-He is currently engaged in research on testing executable models, aspect-oriented modeling, model transformations, and the use of models at run time to support dynamic adaptation of software.
+Robert B. France, one of the original Principal Investigators of the REMODD project, passed away on February 15, 2015 after fighting a courageous battle against cancer.
+Robert was a professor in the Department of Computer Science at Colorado State University.
+He had been involved in research on formalizing object-oriented modeling notation since 1990.
+At the time of his passing, he was engaged in research on testing executable models, aspect-oriented modeling, model transformations, and the use of models at run time to support dynamic adaptation of software.
 In the mid-nineties, he and Andy Evans founded the precise UML (pUML) group (see http://www.puml.org) that worked on developing precise semantics for early versions of the UML.
 This led to his involvement on the UML standards committee.
 He was on the UML revision task force that produced UML 1.3, 1.4 and 1.5.
-He is a founder and editor-in-chiefof the Software and System Modeling (SoSyM) journal, an international journal published by Springer that publishes scientific papers in the MDD area (see http://www.sosym.org).
-He is also the Software Area editor for IEEE Computer.
+He was a founder and editor-in-chief of the Software and System Modeling (SoSyM) journal, an international journal published by Springer that publishes scientific papers in the MDD area (see http://www.sosym.org).
+He was also the Software Area editor for IEEE Computer.
 Dr. France was member and past chair of the steering committee for the MoDELS/UML conference series.